-The most of other mobile phone manufacturers (except Nokia) are making Android devices, and they have all increased both the sales and the share of Android smartphones during 2009.
-With their reports being not so happy about the results of economic downturn and Apple’s 30% of the profit from the market, the low costs of Android adoption has proven very attractive.
-However, the whole bada business proves that the Samsung’s executives know what they are doing.
+Most of the other mobile phone manufacturers (except Nokia) are making Android devices, and they have all increased both the sales and the share of Android smartphones during 2009.
+With their reports being not so happy about the results of the economic downturn and Apple’s 30% of the profit from the market, the low costs of Android adoption have proven very attractive.
+However, the whole bada business proves that Samsung’s executives know what they are doing.
 When everybody produces similar devices that are getting cheaper and cheaper (yes, I am talking about Android), the profit margin goes down as well.
-Samsung is trying to lower risks and raise margins by going along the footsteps of Apple and to some extent RIM by running a niche platform but at least it is their niche.
+Samsung is trying to lower risks and raise margins by going in the footsteps of Apple and to some extent RIM by running a niche platform but at least it is their niche.

-There are only two full operating systems at the mobile market: Symbian and Windows Mobile (Windows Phone 7).
-Another category is of systems with a third-party kernel, for example that of Linux (or other realtime OS: Nucleus, REX, etc.) and own device layer and user interface.
+There are only two full operating systems in the mobile market: Symbian and Windows Mobile (Windows Phone 7).
+Another category is of systems with a third-party kernel, for example, that of Linux (or other realtime OS: Nucleus, REX, etc.) and own device layer and user interface.
 The latter category includes Android as well as Maemo and bada itself.
-This sort of structure has obvious advantages, because it allows to apply various hardware architectures with similar results for end consumers.
+This sort of structure has obvious advantages because it allows applying various hardware architectures with similar results for end consumers.

-As far as end users are concerned, they all love multi-tasking, unrestricted possibilities to install applications as well as an app store – all features of a consumer oriented smartphone OS are present in bada.
-To say nothing about the access of the third-party applications to the whole phone functionality, including calling, SMS and much more.
-In theory this enables to create applications that can substitute standard integrated instruments of the platform with a significantly increased functionality.
+As far as end-users are concerned, they all love multi-tasking, unrestricted possibilities to install applications as well as an app store – all features of a consumer-oriented smartphone OS are present in bada.
+To say nothing about the access of the third-party applications to the whole phone functionality, including calls, SMS, and much more.
+In theory, this enables to create applications that can substitute standard integrated instruments of the platform with a significantly increased functionality.

 Just recently Samsung announced new bada 2.0 that will feature the following functionality